medalimoussa/Camera_calibration/README.md

 # 📷 Camera Calibration with OpenCV

 This repository provides two Python scripts for calibrating a camera using a checkerboard pattern.
-It generates camera intrinsic parameters compatible with [ORB-SLAM2](https://github.com/raulmur/ORB_SLAM2).
+It generates camera intrinsic parameters file (compatible with [ORB-SLAM2](https://github.com/raulmur/ORB_SLAM2)).

 ---